Hi-Folks/gh-actions-yaml-generator/README.md

 Open the browser to the URL: http://127.0.0.1:8000

 ## Usage
+Follow these steps:
-Access to the form (by default the URL is http://127.0.0.1:8000 if you run php artisan serve), fill the form and click on "Generate Yaml File" button.
+- access to the form (by default the URL is http://127.0.0.1:8000 if you run php artisan serve);
+- fill the form;
+- click on "Generate Yaml File" button.

 ![github-actions-generator-laravel](github-actions-generator-laravel.png "github-actions-generator-laravel")

-Copy the content of your Yaml file in your Laravel project in _.github/workflows/laravel_workflow.yaml_ .
+Next, copy the content of your generated Yaml in a new file in your Laravel project _.github/workflows/laravel_workflow.yaml_ .

 Commit and push the new file.

 If you configured "On - Push" you will see the running Actions in your Actions section of your GitHub project.